Intervention/docs/image/v3/introduction/frameworks.md

-# Framework Integration
+---
+title: "Framework Integration"
-## Integration in your Favorite Framework
+subtitle: "Integration in your Favorite Framework"
-Explore how to integrate Intervention Image with Laravel and Symfony frameworks using the official integration packages.
-Learn to set up configuration files, select drivers and leverage features like auto-orientation, decoding animations, and blending color.
+lead: "Explore how to integrate Intervention Image with Laravel and Symfony frameworks using the official integration packages.
+Learn to set up configuration files, select drivers and leverage features like auto-orientation, decoding animations, and blending color."
+sort: 2
+---

 [TOC]